timrogers/litra/README.md

 # Logitech Litra

+__If you're looking for a command line tool to control your Litra device, I now recommend [my new `litra` CLI](https://github.com/timrogers/litra-rs), written in Rust and available as a single, compiled binary.__ This project is only recommended if you want to manage your Litra device from a JavaScript application.
+For more information, see the discussion [here](https://github.com/timrogers/litra/discussions/313).

+---

 This driver allows you to control USB-connected Logitech Litra lights using a CLI or from JavaScript code.

 The following Logitech Litra devices are supported: